Introduction

 2 Kinds of Aluminet Shade Cloth

 The main difference between these two kinds of aluminum shade nets is that they are made using two different methods.
-Different methods result in different structures and functions.
+Different methods result in various structures and functions.

 - The traditional aluminum shade cloth is designed using knitted methods, similar to the regular HDPE shade cloth.